Tadukoo/TadukooBukkitExperiments/README.md

 * Typing "kill" will kill you.
 * Typing "sendme" will send the message "Send You" to you.
 * TNT and Bedrock disappear after being placed and you say "I just placed < TNT/BEDROCK >".
+* Upon joining the player is sent the message "Hello playerName.
+Welcome to worldName.
+It is timeInWorld."

 Commands
 ----------